 Andrea Lee, MD

-Dr. Lee is a specialist in the field of neurodegeneration with a focus on Parkinson’s disease and movement disorders, and serves as a study physician for the WBI.
+Dr. Lee specialist in Parkinson’s disease and movement disorders, and study physician for the WBI.

 Hande Jackson, MA